Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 tools and treatment modalities.
 Countries such as Germany, the United Kingdom,

-The availability of these diagnostic tools allows for accurate and early
+The availability of these diagnostic tools enables accurate, early

 diagnosis, which is critical for effective management and treatment of CTS.